-In a situation of ongoing oppression or involving the risk of traumatic violence, many members of a targeted group will be victimized (some repeatedly), while other members will escape physical harm.
+In a situation of ongoing oppression or where there is risk of traumatic violence, many members of a targeted group will be victimized (some repeatedly), while other members will escape physical harm.
 In such circumstances, the category of trauma “survivor” is problematic, since every traumatized member of an oppressed community is aware of the potential for repeated victimization.
 During a period in which there is no safe refuge, the designation of “survivor” is always temporary and conditional.
 Jews and Gypsies in Nazi Germany existed in a state of ongoing oppression.
 Jews in America are no longer members of a community at risk.
 Soldiers were at risk in Viet Nam during the war, but U.S. veterans are not targets of systematic violence in the United States.
 Women and children in the U.S. comprise a community under siege.

 Most readers will accept the notion that Jews and Gypsies are members of oppressed groups.
 Many others will be familiar with and supportive of feminist arguments that women and children also belong in this category.
 However, the mechanism by which soldiers are systematically exposed to traumatic assault and then reassimilated into U.S. society as veterans requires explication.
 During the Viet Nam war, men from both targeted and untargeted groups enlisted or were drafted, and were sent to Viet Nam.
 Those exposed to combat or other life-threatening events, and those exposed to the carnage resulting from combat were traumatized.
 But combat soldiers, though subordinate to their military superiors and frequently at the mercy of their enemies, still possess a life-or-death power over other people.
 Much recent literature—popular, clinical and academic—places the combat soldier simply in the victim’s role; helpless in the face of war, and then helpless to readjust from the war experience upon his return home.
 We should be quick to voice our disapproval of an interpretation so drastically at odds with reality.
 The soldier in combat is both victim and victimizer; dealing death as well as risking it.
 Soldiers carry guns; they point them at people and shoot to kill.
 Members of oppressed groups, by contrast, often do not control the tools of violence.